OpenDriveLab/DriveLM/challenge/README.md

 ### TL;DR
 * The purpose of this folder is to facilitate our CVPR 2024 challenge.
 Initially, we will use a small subset of training data (**demo train** in the following text) as an illustrative example, demonstrating how to obtain the **test data format** and the submission format, how to train the baseline and infer the baseline, and go through the evaluation pipeline.

-* For the purpose of the new **test data format**, it is essential that our primary intention is to creat a specific test data format preventing possible cheating.
+* For the purpose of the new **test data format**, it is essential that our primary intention is to create a specific test data format preventing possible cheating.

 <!-- > * Subsequently, we will demonstrate the process of conducting evaluations, encompassing the baseline methodology. -->

 * For better illustration, we provide [google slides](https://docs.google.com/presentation/d/1bicxoR_L3t05p5xw-qZM0Dj5KdJhjynqLM0Rck0qdcI/edit?usp=sharing) for your reference.

-* **Official annoucement about the DriveLM challenge is maintained in this folder**.
+* **Official announcement about the DriveLM challenge is maintained in this folder**.
 Please raise an issue in the repo if you find anything unclear.

 ## How to Prepare Data